-As Mr. Pugin notes, the circuits are hopelessly divided on the precise statutory question presented by his petition.
-See Pet. at 14-16.
-But this arises from a larger confusion about the proper role of Chevron deference in this context.
-See, e.g., Flores v.
-Att'y Gen. U.S., 856 F.3d 280, 287 n.23 (3d Cir.
-2017) ("In contrast to other circuits, we do not defer to the BIA's majority deferred to an agency's interpretation of a law that carried criminal penalties.
-See, e.g., Silva, 27 F.4th at 112 (concluding that applying the rule of lenity to BIA interpretation is "flatly inconsistent" with Babbitt).
+The culprit, it seems, is this Court's opinion in Babbitt v.
+Sweet Home Chapter, Communities for Great Ore., 515 U.S. 687, 704 n.18 (1995), where the majority deferred to an agency's interpretation of a law that carried criminal penalties.
+See. e.g., Silva.
+27 F.4th at 112 (concluding that applying the rule of lenity to BIA interpretation is "flatly inconsistent" with Babbitt).
 Justice Scalia later referred to that part of the opinion as a "drive-by ruling" that "contradicts the many cases before and since holding that, if a law has both criminal and civil applications, the rule of lenity governs its interpretation in both settings."
 Whitman v.
 United States, 574 U.S. 1003, 1003 (2014) (Scalia, J., joined by Thomas, J., statement regarding denial of certiorari).
-"With deference to agency interpretations of statutory provisions to which criminal prohibitions federal are attached. administrators can in effect create (and uncreate) new crimes at will, so long as they do not roam beyond ambiguities that the laws contain."
+"With deference to agency interpretations of statutory provisions to which federal criminal prohibitions are attached. administrators can in effect create (and uncreate) new crimes at will, so long as they do not roam beyond ambiguities that the laws contain."
 Id.
 And since Babbitt, this Court has affirmed that it has "never held that the Government's reading of a criminal statute is entitled to any deference."
 United States v.
 Apel, 571 U.S. 359, 369 (2014); see also Abramski v.
-United States, 573 U.S. 169, 191 (2014) ("The critical point is that criminal laws are for courts, not for the Government, to construe.").
+United States, 573 U.S. 169, 191 (2014) ("The critical point is that criminal laws are for courts, not for the Government, to construe."); Cargill, 57 F.4th at 467 ("Several courts cite Babbitt for the proposition that the Chevron framework applies with equal force to criminal regulations and displaces the rule of lenity, but it does not support that conclusion.").
 Yet the lower courts remain insistent that their hands are tied.
 See, e.g., Silva, 27 F.4th at 112.